JoshDoody/fsn/_posts/2024-09-05-amazon-software-engineer-career-ladder.md

 The difference between L4 and L5 is mostly experience and pay.
 The work will be similarly challenging, and you will be expected to work more independently than an L4.

 There are also lots of L5s in general because there are so many managers at that level.
-This is due to a combination of two factors: 1) There are a lot of L3/L4 ICs to manage and 2) it is generally difficult to get promoted from L5 to L6.
+This is due to a combination of three factors: 1) At Amazon, a Manager can manage others who are at or below their level, 2) There are a lot of L3/L4/L5 ICs to manage and 3) it is generally difficult to get promoted from L5 to L6.

 So L5 is a sort of training ground for engineers who want to advance within Amazon, and you may be “stuck” here for a while.
 Jumping from L5 to L6 is one of the bigger jumps in Amazon, and it will require help from your manager and your own work results.

-The pay difference is meaningful and the pay range is pretty wide: from around mid-$200,000 to mid-$300,000.
+The pay difference from L4 to L5 is meaningful wit a range going from around mid-$200,000 to mid-$300,000.

 ### L6 (Senior SDE, Managers)